The First Assessment of PhiSat-2 Imagery for Monocular Building Height Estimation: Method

 \subsection{Overall structure}

 As illustrated in \hyperref[fig:overall]{Fig.~\ref*{fig:overall}}, TSONet comprises three components: a shared encoder, a footprint stream, and a height stream.
 All seven bands of PhiSat-2 imagery are first fed into the shared encoder, which adopts a five-level hierarchical design analogous to U-Net to extract multi-level feature representations.
 The resulting feature pyramid is subsequently delivered to the two task-specific streams.
 Given the strong correlation between building height estimation and footprint segmentation, a Cross-Stream Exchange Module (CSEM) is introduced to exchange and refine task-related representations between the two streams.
 Each stream follows a coarse-to-fine decoding hierarchy to progressively recover high-resolution details, where CSEM is applied to refine the highest-resolution features through cross-task interaction.
 Since footprint segmentation is generally less ambiguous than height estimation, the footprint stream employs a lightweight head with a $3 \times 3$ convolution to produce footprint logits.
 In contrast, the height stream is enhanced by a Feature-Enhanced Bin Refinement (FEBR) module, which follows a classification--regression paradigm to explicitly encode the ordinal structure of building heights.
 Specifically, FEBR takes features from the top three levels of the height feature pyramid and progressively refines bin queries under the guidance of enhanced multi-level features.
 The refined bin queries also serve as bin representations for subsequent bin prediction.
 Two Multi-Layer Perceptrons (MLPs) are then used to transform the final bin representations into (i) bin embeddings and (ii) bin values corresponding to the discretized height bins.
 The bin embeddings are integrated with the CSEM-refined height features via matrix multiplication to obtain per-pixel bin logits, representing the probability of each pixel belonging to each height bin.
 Finally, a continuous height map is obtained by computing the expectation over bins using the predicted bin values and bin logits.
 Both footprint logits and the height map are jointly supervised through a multi-task objective.
+The proposed framework follows a dense image-to-map formulation rather than an object-level height attribution formulation based on pre-defined building polygons.
+This design is motivated by the intended use of PhiSat-2-based BHE in large-area applications, where accurate, temporally consistent, and globally available building boundaries are often unavailable.
+If external building polygons were required as model inputs, the applicability of the method would become dependent on the completeness, update frequency, and geometric consistency of another dataset.
+In contrast, TSONet only requires PhiSat-2 imagery during inference and jointly learns building-region structure and height patterns from the image itself.
+Therefore, the footprint branch is introduced as an auxiliary structural learning branch to guide dense height estimation, rather than as a requirement for external footprint-conditioned height prediction.